Matthew-Abebe/Matthew-Abebe/README.md

 Although I began my studies in the social sciences, my curiosity opened a path for me to learn how to code.
 I realized that I was happy learning this new ability and gained employment as a Business Analyst where I performed SQL programming.
 Additionally, I carried out consulting projects for key clients.

 I have gained experience as a software developer by becoming a member at LearningFuze.
 At LearningFuze I have developed critical thinking and problem solving skills while using tools and technologies including, HTML, CSS, JavaScript, and Git.
+My greatest accomplishment was completing two solo-projects which challenged me and allowed me to work on applications with subject matters that I am interested in, such as the stock market and personal finance.

 I am dedicated to improving my knowledge and understanding of software development and I look forward to elaborating on how my specific skills and abilities will benefit your organization.</p>

 <h3>Technologies</h3>
 <p float="left">